nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 **TAKE NOTE:** The Pod IPs are on a completely different IP subnet, from Docker or the first or second AKS cluster, which was configured using the Azure CNI - did you catch that difference? *Understanding the Backend IP/networking is critical to configuring your Nginx for Azure Upstreams properly.*

 You built and used different CNIs and subnets so that you can see the differences.
-Nginx for Azure can work with `any` of these different backend applications and networks, as long as there is an IP Path to the Upstreams.
+Nginx for Azure can work with `any` of these different backend applications and networks, as long as there is an IP route to the Upstreams.

 (And YES, if you add the appropriate routing with VNet Gateways, you can use Upstreams in other Regions/Clusters/VMs.)